-CosmoBox is a configured virtual development environment, with everything you need to build and debug in Fortran 2008/2013, for use with CAMB, CosmoMC, and many other programs.
+CosmoBox is a configured virtual development environment, with everything you need to use latex and build and debug in Fortran 2008/2013, for use with CAMB, CosmoMC, and many other programs.
 Files that you work on are stored on your local machine, so you can use your local editor, download large data files, etc, without having to put them inside the virtual environment.
 There are three main flavours of CosmoBox depending on what you want

 vagrant init cmbant/cosmobox vagrant upThis will download and install the machine for you, and start a running instance.
-Due to a bug in the current Vagrant version you may see some error message which you can ignore (though does prevent any custom provisioning from working)

 For further help with Vagrant see Getting Started (for example you may want to change the default memory/CPU configuration by editing the produced Vagrantfile).